A-Elwafa/lovebook/readme.md

 When deploying online some JavaScript scripts and links in some views should be corrected because they are hard coded which could be a problem.

-FEATURES:
+## Features
-*registration system with email activation
+* registration system with email activation
-*basic authentication system with remember me function *adding and deleting friends (there are friend requests) *posting statuses which can be commented and liked *uploading profile picture
+* basic authentication system with remember me function
+* adding and deleting friends (there are friend requests)
+* posting statuses which can be commented and liked
+* uploading profile picture
-*basic search
+* basic search

-USAGE:
+## Setup
 1. Clone repository to your machine
 2. Run in CMD "composer install"
 3. Configure database and mail settings in config folder